aitoroses/floxide/docs/core-concepts/overview.md

 ## Async Execution

-Flowrs is built with asynchronous execution in mind.
+Floxide is built with asynchronous execution in mind.
 All node execution is asynchronous, allowing for efficient handling of I/O-bound operations.
 The framework uses Tokio as its async runtime, providing a solid foundation for concurrent execution.

 ## Next Steps

-Now that you understand the core concepts of Flowrs, you can explore each concept in more detail:
+Now that you understand the core concepts of Floxide, you can explore each concept in more detail:

 - [Nodes](nodes.md): Learn about the different types of nodes and how to create them
 - [Workflows](workflows.md): Understand how to build and execute workflows